spryker-sdk/sdk/docs/workflow.md

 #### Behavior of the workflow can be configured by providing specific keys to the metadata of the workflow:
 - `transitionResolver`: `sdk:workflow:run` See example below `service` should implement `\SprykerSdk\SdkContracts\Workflow\TransitionResolverInterface`.
-- `allowToFail: true`: `sdk:workflow:run` will set the text place if task failed.
+- `allowToFail: true`: `sdk:workflow:run` will set the next place if task failed.
 - `re-run: true`: `sdk:workflow:run` will run workflow many times when the current one has finished.
 - `run: single`: `sdk:workflow:run` will only run single transition and exit.
 If omitting this setting, task will run available transitions one by one asking which one to run if multiple possible variants exist.
 - `before: service_name`: service `service_name` should implement `\SprykerSdk\Sdk\Extension\Dependency\Events\WorkflowEventHandlerInterface` and will be called before transition occurs.